 Course Duration:12 months full time

 The MSc in E-Business (Information Systems) is delivered by two world-class centres of excellence: The Newcastle University Business School and the School of Computing Science at Newcastle University.

 For complete information, access http://www.ncl.ac.uk/business-school/courses/postgrad-taught/ebis-is/.

-Contemporary research demonstrates that e-business success is a consequence of the precise combination of four elements: leading-edge technologies, long-term business strategies, the entrepreneurial capacity to implement these strategies by using the technologies, and the alignment of people behaviour inside and outside the organisation.
+Contemporary research demonstrates that e-business success is a consequence of the precise combination of four components: leading-edge technologies, long-term business strategies, the entrepreneurial capacity to implement these strategies through the technologies, and the alignment of people behaviour inside and outside the organisation.

 Clearly, this revolution would not exist without the never-ending research, development and application of innovative information and communication technologies.
 This can be depicted with some traditional and remarkable examples:

-These examples cover the foundations of this innotative, technology- driven approach to e-business, but there is a vast array of material to consider in relation to contemporary and ground-breaking technologies as well as their strategic use in modern and future business.
+These examples cover the foundations of this innovative, technology- driven approach to e-business, but there is a vast array of material to consider in relation to contemporary and ground-breaking technologies as well as their strategic use in modern and future business, including the booming areas of cloud computing, big data and information security.